Bare-faced ground dove: Description

 The bare-faced ground dove is 16 to 17 cm long and weighs about 66 g.
 The nominate subspecies is brown or grayish brown above, with white or buffy tips on feathers giving a spotted appearance.
 Its neck and breast are gray with a reddish or pinkish tinge and its belly is buffy.
 The outer tail feathers are black with white tips.
 The eye is blue or bluish white surrounded by bare yellow to orange skin that is itself surrounded by narrow black feathers.
 Male and female plumages are essentially alike though the female's breast is less pink.
 Juveniles are similar to the adults.
 M. c. obsoleta is paler and grayer than the nominate, and M. c. zimmeri is darker, browner, and has a yellow to blue eye.

 Distribution and habitat

-The nominate subspecies of bare-faced ground dove is fond in western Peru, M. c. obsoleta in northern Peru, and M. c. zimmeri in southern Peru, western Bolivia, northern Chile, and northwestern Argentina.
+The nominate subspecies of bare-faced ground dove is found in western Peru, M. c. obsoleta in northern Peru, and M. c. zimmeri in southern Peru, western Bolivia, northern Chile, and northwestern Argentina.
 They inhabit arid and semi-arid landscapes of sandy soil with little vegetation.
 In higher elevation areas it frequents human habitations, apparently because the surrounding countryside is treeless, and it is also common in major urban areas such as Lima.
 In elevation it generally ranges between 2000 and 4500 m but is found much lower in western Peru.